As a teacher at all levels and mother of five children, Bronwen has been interested in a variety of crafts for both children and adults.

-Knitting a cosy rug is a good project for either summer or winter.
-As a rug is quite large, it can take a while to complete, but the squares are not large and a couple can be completed quite easily while watching the news and a show on TV in an evening.
-There are several advantages in choosing to knit a rug as a project.
+Knitting a cosy rug (or in American English, a blanket) is a good project for either summer or winter.
+As a rug is quite large, it can take a while to complete, but the squares are not large, and a couple can be completed quite easily while watching the news and a show on TV in an evening.

 - It is a good way of using up all those odd balls of wool left over from other projects.

 - A small rug, using just a couple of colours arranged in a pattern, is a great gift for either a child or an older person.